alkavan/dci-example-rust/README.md

 # Rust DCI Example

+DCI (Data, Context, Interaction) is an object-oriented design paradigm that aims to improve readability and understandability of code.

+Objects (**Data**) within a particular scenario (**Context**),
+collaborate by playing specific roles (**Interaction**),
+separating what _the system is_ (the domain) from what _the system does_ (use-cases and scenarios).

+Maintaining the interaction's dynamic behavior and the data object's static properties separately,
+DCI aims to clarify and simplify the system structure, making it more intuitive and human-friendly.

 ## Data

-The data remains "_what the system is_."
-The data part of the DCI architecture is its (relatively) static data model with relations.
+Data represents the objects in your system or _"what the system is"_.
+These objects are static and don't change over time, they also contain relations.

 ## Context

+A context represents a scenario or use-case within which the data objects interact.
+Each context corresponds to a system operation and is triggered by a specific event.
-The context is the class (or its instance) whose code includes the Roles for a given algorithm, scenario, or use case, as well as the code to map these Roles into objects at run time and to enact the use case.
+It also has code to mapping roles into objects at run time and to enact the use-case or scenario.

 ## Interaction

-The interaction is "_what the system does_."
-The interaction is implemented as Roles which are played by objects at run time.
+Interaction is implemented as _roles_ are stateless and are _played_ by _objects_ at run time.
-These objects combine the state and methods of a data (domain) object with methods (but no state, as Roles are stateless) from one or more Roles.
+These objects **combine** the _state_ and _methods_ of a _data_ (domain).
+It represents _"what the system does"_.

 ## This Example